'Kids, kaumātua getting headaches': Mount Maunganui marae still on quest for industrial neighbours to move - NZ Herald

 PFAS were used in things like non-stick cookware, food packaging and firefighting foam.

-The compounds were picked up by chemical company Lawter New Zealand on its site following a contaminated land assessment as part of a resource consent application.
+Toxic PFAS compounds, used in non-stick cookware, food packaging and firefighting foam, were picked up by chemical company Lawter New Zealand on its site near the marae after a contaminated land assessment as part of a resource consent application.

-Further testing done by the council found no PFAS in soil at the marae, nearby recreation and residential areas, or in further sampling undertaken in the hangi pit.
+Further testing by the council found no PFAS in soil at the marae, nearby recreation and residential areas, or in further sampling in the hangi pit.

 Some of the compound was detected near the marae, but the council said this did not exceed the recreational human health guideline adopted by central government.

-But the contaminant source was unknown and the council was pushing on with an investigation of the entire Mount Maunganui industrial area.
+But the contaminant source was unknown and the council was investigating the entire Mount Maunganui industrial area.

 Managed retreat 'very challenging'